rabeehcv/Spring-Boot/Notes.md

 - @NoArgsConstructor: generates a no-argument constructor for class.
 - @DocumentReference: to create references between documents in different collections (similar to foreign key relationships in relational databases).
 - @EnableWebSecurity: This annotation is used to enable Spring Security’s web security capabilities in the application.
 It tells Spring that this class contains the configuration for web security.
+- @Enumerated: used with fields that are of an enum type.
+It tells the persistence provider (like Hibernate in a Spring application) how to store the enum values in the database.

 ### Steps to follow